-The effects on inflation are also similar to what would be expected by theory - see Figure 12, Panel B. In particular, one would expect inflation to increase after a monetary policy easing; this is what we find in most cases, again except 1/28/2009 and 9/13/2012.
-In general, we find that the response of inflation is hump-shaped and peaks about 6 to 10 months after the shock, similarly to industrial production.
+The effects on inflation are also similar to what would be expected by theory; see Figure 12, Panel B. In particular, one would expect inflation to increase after a monetary policy easing; this is what we find in most cases, again except January 28, 2009, and September 13, 2012.
+In general, we find that the response of inflation is hump-shaped and peaks about 6 to 10 months after the shock, similar to industrial production.
 However, the effects on inflation die away more slowly than those on output, and are still different from zero even after 20 months.

 Note that the confidence bands are large.
-This is potentially due to the local projection approach: on the one hand, the approach is useful to guard against potential noninvertibilities; on the other hand, it leads to less precise estimates of the responses since it does not impose the constraints associated with a parametric VAR structure.
+This is potentially due to the local projection approach: on the one hand, the approach is useful to guard against potential non-invertibilities; on the other hand, it leads to less precise estimates of the responses since it does not impose the constraints associated with a parametric VAR structure.